 Articles published in Food Studies: An Interdisciplinary Journal are peer reviewed by scholars who are active members of the Food Studies Research Network.
 Reviewers may be past or present conference delegates, fellow submitters to the journal, or scholars who have volunteered to referee articles and have been screened by Common Ground Research Networks’ editorial team.
 This engagement with the Research Network, as well as Common Ground Research Networks’ criterion-based evaluation system, distinguishes our peer review process from those of journals that have a more top-down, editor-centric approach to refereeing.

 Food Studies: An Interdisciplinary Journal reviewers are assigned to articles based on their academic interests and scholarly expertise.
 In recognition of the valuable feedback and publication recommendations that they provide, reviewers may request an official letter/certificate.
-The Reviewers listed below have contributed significantly to the overall editorial quality and content of the journal.

 When publishing with us, you don’t just get the opportunity to write, you also provide feedback on other articles submitted to Food Studies: An Interdisciplinary Journal.